 The AMA supports physicians in pursuing the practice arrangement that best suits them individually as they deliver high-quality care to their patients.
 The AMA offers in-depth resources to consider all practice options.

+For years, the AMA’s news writers have been aggregating sharp advice on succeeding in private practice that comes from those who know best—your physician peers who have done it.
 Drawing from our library of news articles on private practice, here are eight keys to succeeding as a private practice physician.

-“We didn't have to go through 27 hospital committees and ask permission from a bunch of vice presidents for various things,” she said.
+- “We didn't have to go through 27 hospital committees and ask permission from a bunch of vice presidents for various things,” she said.
 “We just sat in a room.
 The group said, ‘Figure out how to do it.
 Let’s do it.’
 And we did it.
 It is incredibly rewarding.”

-Know what mistakes to avoid when you’re starting out.
-Anticipating pitfalls is a fundamental part of the clinical side of medicine and a physician just starting should apply that same thinking to establishing a private practice.
+- Anticipating pitfalls is a fundamental part of the clinical side of medicine and a physician just starting should apply that same thinking to establishing a private practice.
 Find out what it’s like from a doctor who has done it.

-Working in private practice hardly precludes hassles, but it does give physicians choices when fighting them off.
-Find out what can be done to take the edge off of some of medicine’s biggest headaches.
+- Working in private practice hardly precludes hassles, but it does give physicians choices when fighting them off.
+Find out what can be done to take the edge off some of medicine’s biggest headaches.

-Find out how to keep the exam rooms full.
-Physicians building private practices have more to think about than starting an office and providing care.
+- Physicians building private practices have more to think about than starting an office and providing care.
 Doctors each have an individual brand that will help determine their success.
 Learn some basics about how to define, support and promote your brand.

-Choices a physician makes—about specialty, likely patient population, location, practice policies, office amenities, communication skills, commitment to patient satisfaction and education, and so on—are fundamental factors in establishing that brand.
+- Choices a physician makes—about specialty, likely patient population, location, practice policies, office amenities, communication skills, commitment to patient satisfaction and education, and so on—are fundamental factors in establishing that brand.

-Understand these essentials of getting paid in private practice.
-This practice setting lays the responsibility for operations and financial management of the practice into the hands of physicians.
+- This practice setting lays the responsibility for operations and financial management of the practice into the hands of physicians.
 That responsibility is a topic that too often goes unaddressed in medical school and residency training.

-Success relies on creating the right culture for your prviate practice team.
-No private practice can effortlessly create a positive and forward-looking culture.
+- No private practice can effortlessly create a positive and forward-looking culture.
 It takes strategic leadership and insightful strategies to develop a cohesive and efficient team and guide them through change.

-Physician practice owners wear multiple hats—as clinical and management leaders, and as chief strategists—to ensure that the needs of patients and team members are met by increasing practice efficiencies, improving patient care and enhancing professional satisfaction.
+- Physician practice owners wear multiple hats—as clinical and management leaders, and as chief strategists—to ensure that the needs of patients and team members are met by increasing practice efficiencies, improving patient care and enhancing professional satisfaction.
 Physician burnout adds urgency to making the right choices for your practice, as the causes and remedies of physician burnout are strongly linked to workplace factors.

 - In many medical settings, proven workflow improvements could increase efficiency and quality of care, while creating a better workday for everyone at the practice—if only someone would get the ball rolling.

-Guidance on how to put this into action can be found at the AMA’s STEPS Forward™ open-access platform featuring more than 50 modules that offer actionable, expert-driven strategies and insights supported by practical resources and tools.
+- Guidance on how to put this into action can be found at the AMA STEPS Forward open-access platform featuring more than 50 modules that offer actionable, expert-driven strategies and insights supported by practical resources and tools.

-Your private practice is only as strong as the advice you get.
-A medical degree gives a physician the right to envision owning a private medical practice.
+- A medical degree gives a physician the right to envision owning a private medical practice.
 Putting the paperwork together to actually open and operate one typically takes the help of other professionals.

 - Key advisers that physicians can expect to rely on at the start and perhaps throughout medical practice are an attorney and accountant.
 Learn more about how their services are central to the business structure that a private practice operates within.